155th Mechanized Brigade: Arrest of Commander

 On 20 January 2025, former brigade commander Dmytro Ryumshin was detained by the SBI and charged with inaction of the military authorities committed under martial law, which is punishable by imprisonment for up to 10 years.
 The SBI stated that Ryumshin failed to inform law enforcement authorities of a significant number of AWOL cases and didn't take measures to prevent them.
 In particular, the colonel unreasonably included unmotivated men in the lists of persons scheduled for training in France, some of whom were previously detained for trying to illegally cross the border of Ukraine.
-On 6 February 2025, Ryumshin's bail was reduced from 90 million hryvnias (2,160,980 USD) to 50 million hryvnias (1,200,540 USD).
+On 6 February 2025, Ryumshin's bail was reduced from 90 million hryvnias (2,160,980 USD) to 50 million hryvnias (US$1,200,540).

+Beating of Serhiy Malenko

+On 1 May 2026, a serviceman of the 210th Battalion named Anatoly Rudenko verbally mocked a soldier from the 155th Brigade named Serhiy Malenko before pulling him out of formation and beating him until he fell unconscious.
+According to investigators, Rudenko also tied up Malenko and continued to beat him while he was still unconscious.
+Malenko was later hospitalized with a closed head injury, concussion, bruises, and multiple hematomas.
+A video of the beating was uploaded online on 4 May 2026.
+In the video, Rudenko strikes a tied up Malenko in the head while a dozen other soldiers lined up in formation watch.
+Rudenko then Malenko tells to kiss the feet of the 210th Battalion's commander.
+According to Malenko's sister, Malenko was later was doing construction work at a training ground between May 2nd and May 4th despite having a concussion and that he only received medical aid on May 4th after the video of the beating went public.
+On 7 May 2026, Security Service of Ukraine reported that they had detained Rudenko in Dnipropetrovsk Oblast.

+Murder of civilians and arrest of another Commander

+In July 2026, nine members of the brigade, including a battalion commander, were arrested on suspicion of abducting and murdering two civilians from Kyiv Oblast.
+Stanislav Luchanov, former chief of staff of the 425th Assault Regiment, who was appointed the brigade commander in February 2026 and allegedly ordered the murders, went AWOL and was detained on 13 July.
+The Operational Command North reported that he was removed from his post.

 Structure

 The brigade's structure was as follows: